RBK-D-IT/digital-development-playbook/docs/devops-and-automation/cicd-pipeline-and-automation.md

 The main stages in our CI/CD pipeline include:

 1. **Continuous Integration (CI)**: Automated testing and validation of code in a development environment.
-2. **Release Management**: Creation of release candidates and promotion to the test environment for further testing.
+2. **Release Management**: Creation of release branches and promotion to the test environment for further testing.
 3. **Continuous Deployment (CD)**: Automatic deployment of code to production with post-deployment validation and monitoring.

 ---